Charca/sapper-blog-template/src/routes/blog/posts/office.md

 ## A day in the office

 Oh boy!
 It was so busy at the office!
-Hard decisions had to be made!
+Tough decisions had to be made!

 ![alt text](/images/blog/office/office001.webp "Pug in front of a computer.")